WELCOME TO TORONTO NEIGHBOURHOOD CENTRES

 Show More

-TNC 2023 Annual Report
+TNC 2025 Annual Report

 An Image

-Download TNC's 2023 Annual Report
+Download TNC's 2025 Annual Report

-We are working to better centre our strategies and work around disability justice, from HR to Community Engagement to Programs/Services, and also build our capacity to inform and advocate for policy alongside community partners in the disability justice movement.
+Centering Disability Justice Frameworks We are working to better centre our strategies and work around disability justice, from HR to Community Engagement to Programs/Services, and also build our capacity to inform and advocate for policy alongside community partners in the disability justice movement.
 This initiative established a Disability Justice Affinity Group that has generated a Learning Journey for the network, that lays the groundwork we need to support cultural shifts within our organizations, for staff as well as community members, to strengthen our capacity to be effective allies.
-TNC’s Disability Justice initiative engages staff at all levels through experiential learning opportunities that address pathways to operationalizing more accessible spaces and work environments.
+TNC’s Disability Justice initiative engages staff at all levels through experiential learning opportunities that address pathways to generating more accessible spaces and work environments.

-Indigenous Relationship Audit Tool (Maytree supported)
+• Indigenous Relationship Audit Tool – Ongoing Member Commitments

 Show More